pleskac/SpotLocator/README.md

 This displays the map and select box wrapped up in html.

 ## TODO ##
+* Timestamp is in wrong timezone.
+Adjust to reflect the browser's timezone?
 * TESTS!!!
 * Move spot.go to new package to allow for reuse
 * Remove Twitter naming conventions in mysql.go